geoschem/integrated_methane_inversion/docs/source/getting-started/imi-config-file.rst

    * - ``ReducedDimensionStateVector``
      - Boolean for whether to reduce the dimension of the statevector from the native resolution version by clustering elements.
 If ``false`` the native state vector is used with no dimension reduction.
+   * - ``DynamicKFClustering``
+     - Boolean for whether to update the statevector clustering with each Kalman Filter update.
+Note: ``KalmanMode`` must be set to true.
    * - ``ClusteringMethod``
      - Clustering method to use for state vector reduction. (eg. "kmeans" or "mini-batch-kmeans")
    * - ``NumberOfElements``